The Player Status Window

 The white tick marks below the full-track preview waveform at the bottom of a player row are minute markers, so you can see at a glance how long the track is and how much is left.

-Hot cues are shown above the waveform as green triangles, memory points as red triangles, and loops as orange triangles.
-The loop body is shown in the wave detail section, if you have that open.
-Only loops that are stored in the track can be displayed; loops created on-the-fly by the DJ are not visible over the network.
+Hot cues are shown above the waveform as green triangles (or, if the DJ has assigned them a specific color, that color will be used instead of green).
+Memory points as shown as red triangles, and loops as orange triangles.
+The loop body is shown in the scrolling waveform detail section.
+Only loops that are stored in the track can be displayed; loops and memory points created on-the-fly by the DJ are not visible over the network.

 If you are using a compatible mixer, and it (and the players) are all configured to display their On-Air status, and the player numbers are properly configured to match the mixer channels that they are connected to, then you can use the "On-Air" indication above the player number as an additional hint about when you need to pay attention to it.